jimz011/homekit-infused/README.md

 - Removed back-button3.yaml
 - Removed frontpage-quickmenu.yaml
 - Removed light-template.yaml
+- Please remove these same files from your decluttering_templates.yaml file (with the exception of the back-button.yaml)

 Note: In every upcoming release I will change naming/folders and templates to be more consistent and easier to use.
 This update is one of the first which removes many templates in favor of a single one.